lws803/FreeRTOS_experiments/cheatsheets/interrupts.md

 CPU gets interrupted while doing tasks

 ## DMA
-CPU is only interrupted when entire document is read
+- CPU is only interrupted when entire document is read
-Device controller transfers blocks of data from buffer storage directly to main memory without CPU intervention
+- Device controller transfers blocks of data from buffer storage directly to main memory without CPU intervention
-DMA controller with handle requests
+- DMA controller with handle requests
+- Usually only useful for large chunks of data as small rapid transfers (eg. keyboard I/O) will only cause a larger total overhead.

 ## Calculating processor cycle based questions
 1. Always find the **time taken per cycle** first = ```c = 1/CLOCK_SPEED```